NBISweden/course_chipseq/precourse.md

 thomas.kallman@nbis.se describing the error as well which operative operative system you are running.

+# IGV
+To install, follow the instructions on the [IGV website](http://software.broadinstitute.org/software/igv/)

 # Useful things to try before the course
-For those of you wanting to start ahead and/or brushing up on various skills before the course
+For those of you wanting to start ahead and/or brush up on various skills before the course

 - [Unix](http://www.ee.surrey.ac.uk/Teaching/Unix/): especially the first three chapters.
 You can practice on Milou or using this [emulator](http://uppnex.se/emu/)
 - [Best first R tutorial](https://www.nceas.ucsb.edu/files/scicomp/Dloads/RProgramming/BestFirstRTutorial.pdf)